asyncee/swagger_codegen/readme.md

 Anyway backward compatibility will be kept as most as possible.

-The code in not optimized yet and mostly dirty because the project was born as a holiday prototype.
+The code is not optimized yet and mostly dirty because the project was born as a holiday prototype.

 Also `example` directory may be out of sync with actual generated code.